 Some feelings require more than one discussion or may not be dealt with through a conversation.
 Some of these feelings we listed above may be unrelated to the nanny, and are instead issues from your childhood and growing up.
 Moreover, issues of race, culture, social standing, equity and fairness cut to the core of American values and practices.
 For these issues, Park Slope Parents advocates for vigilantly moving forward to change laws and policy that contribute to social and economic justice issues.
 Since these overarching concerns will take more effort than easing your new nanny into your family routine, it is best to focus on these emotions and feelings and when you feel comfortable enough with your nanny and work-life arrangement to join us on changing the world (and did you know we have a group for that?
 It’s called PSP For Change!).

 Over the past 13+ years on PSP we’ve heard just about everything about nannies and employers.
-We hear comments and concerns from nannies as well as employers and it’s important to let you know what your nanny might be thinking and feeling but might not feel comfortable enough to tell you herself.
+We hear comments and concerns from nannies as well as employers and it’s important to let you know what your nanny might be thinking and feeling but might not feel comfortable enough to tell you themself.
 We include these here to give you a sense of their attitudes and feelings.
 While you may think you're a great employer, do a spot check to make sure that you're

 Communicate with me!
 Let me know if something upsets you and give me specifics.
 The more I know about what you are wanting/needing/requiring (within reason), the more I can make you and your family happy.